adaish/StockG/README.md

 [Checkout the PDF example ](https://github.com/adaish/StockG/blob/master/Stock_plot2.pdf)

 ***
-Next set is to make these ggplot2 graphs with shiny dropdown for the data
+(Next step is to make these ggplot2 graphs with shiny dropdown for the data)